MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 2. Select **Sign in** at the top-right corner.

-3. Specify the location and select **Run test**.
+3. Specify the location and select **Add your location**.

     You can type in your location by city, state, and country or you can have it detected from the web browser.
+Then press **Run test**.

 4. Select **Open file** when prompted after downloading the advanced client test application.